AishwaryGathe/HTF-4.0-GreenChain/README.md

 # HTF-4.0-GreenChain
-This is the Submission of he hackathon By Team WebVedas
+This is the Submission of the hackathon By Team WebVedas